Combining quality and experience to ensure you keep your smile for life.

 You already know you need to visit the dentist every six months for a check-up, but do you know why?
 General dentistry is the best way to save your natural smile and prevent bigger (and expensive) problems from happening.

-Dr. Reza Atashzareh is our general dentist at our Redmond dental practice and uses modern and non-invasive technologies to make your general dentistry experience comfortable for you and your family.
+Our general dentist in Redmond, WA uses modern and non-invasive technologies to make your general dentistry experience comfortable for you and your family.

-Learn more about the general dentistry options at Smile Artistry.
+We offer the following general dentistry options at Smile Artistry.

 Our focus is to improve your oral and overall well-being.
 See how we do that with the following services.